xicato/xig-documentation/api_doc.md

     , "NetworkName" : Nullable String
     }
     ```
+    _\*For various reasons, this can't be treated as an integer, although it almost always is._

     Each Sensor is a JSON dict containing the following fields and their associated types:
     ```